gvwilson/thirdbit/_posts/2015/2015-11-15-coursesource-another-new-hope.md

   <li>
     <p>
       Pre-publication or post-publication,
-      open or anonymous&mdash;none of that matters as much as having peer review take place at all.
+      open or anonymous–none of that matters as much as having peer review take place at all.
       (I'm particularly excited by the idea of having both educators and domain experts review lessons.)
     </p>